 MELD Purgatory Slows Time to Transplant

-Your spot on the national organ transplant waitlist is largely determined by your "model for end-stage liver disease" or MELD score, which measures the severity of your condition.
+Your spot on the national liver transplant waitlist is largely determined by your "model for end-stage liver disease" or MELD score, which measures the severity of your condition.
 In theory, the higher the number, the sicker you are and the faster you will receive a donor organ.
 The problem, explained Dr. Berg, is that some patients are much worse off than what their MELD score indicates, and their health often declines as they wait for a liver transplant.
 “They're in what we call MELD purgatory,” he said.
 “They're sick, but their score doesn't reflect their degree of sickness, and they have no way of gaining priority on the waitlist.”

 Liver Donation Alternatives Shorten Wait Times

 Dr. Berg and his Duke colleagues are working tirelessly to tackle this problem.
 They want to minimize the risk of severe complications and death among people on the waitlist, particularly those with low MELD scores who might wait years for a transplant.
 To that end, Duke was an early adopter of using livers from hepatitis C-positive donors in patients without the disease.
 Because hepatitis C is now curable with oral medication, recipients do not have to worry about the virus damaging their new liver.
 To further expand the donor pool, Duke also offers HIV-positive liver transplants -- in which a recipient who has HIV gets a liver from an HIV-positive donor -- as well as split liver and living-donor transplants.